In November, home prices accelerated further in major markets in Canada amid solid demand and scarce supply.

 Canada’s Economy Unexpectedly Contracted in Q2

-Dr. Sherry Cooper Mohamed Mahmoud 1 Sep
+Dr. Sherry Cooper 1 Sep

 The surprising weakness in the Q2 Canadian economy reflected weaker home sales and exports.